vauchey/IndoorInsdustrialLocalisationDataset/README.md

 Dataset of each position of person.

+We provide two modalities :

+-A motion capture system called Mocap with an millimetric accuracy -An Ultra Wide Band system (The MDEK1001 from Decawave) with a centimeter accuracy.

 The dataset is composed of two '.zip' :

 1)  Raw_datas_UWB_Mocap.zip : Raw datas of both UWB and Mocap in the same frame of reference.
 It contains each person (Rig1 to Rig6).